 Cranford Community College’s local financial procedures and guidance (LFPG) determines the practical detail necessary to complement the strategic and broad content set out in the Academies Financial Handbook and to achieve the academy's local vision and objects.

-The Academy Trust maintains other strategic documentation in the Trustee's Secure Area of this website such as the academy's:
+The Academy Trust maintains other strategic documentation in the Trustee's Secure Area (moving to MyOnstream during 2019/20) as the academy's:

 - Company Registration Certificates,

 - Funding Agreement,